 Sutton Community Farm employs a small team that is supported by a large network of volunteers.
 Volunteers are at the heart of our farm: we strive to be an inclusive space for the community, shaped by the community.
 People come to the the farm to share their skills, take a break from the office, or simply because they love wholesome, local food.
 So far we’ve welcomed more than 3,000 volunteers.
 As well as events and volunteering days, we have more structured opportunities such as our Sustainable Farming Assistant programme, which provides volunteers with a more rounded learning experience.

-We are registered as an Industrial and Provident Society for the benefit of the community.
+We are registered as a Community Benefit Society.
 This structure reflects our community-led ethos.
 To find out more, please visit our Buy a Share section.
 If you want to get involved in the farm, please click here.

 Accessibility and inclusiveness

 We aim to make Sutton Community Farm accessible to as wide a range of the public as possible and are committed to ensuring that everyone is treated fairly.
 You can find out more by reading our Equal Opportunities Policy.

 We continue to design site improvements for better accessibility and inclusiveness.
 We cater for many volunteers and do everything we can to ensure there are varied, interesting and meaningful opportunities for people.
 We are thankful to all our volunteers for their patience as we learn to operate and succeed as a working farm.

 We aim to be an inspiring model of community small-scale farming – demonstrating exemplary environmental, social and economic viability.
 Balancing these motivations brings many opportunities as well as challenges to the economics of our business plan, which must be robust to operate within such a competitive marketplace.